RicardoMorim/lapr2-ISEP-Project/docs/sprintA/user manual.md

 ### Step by step
 1. Open the HRM system.
-2. Select the option to register a job
+2. Select the option to register a job.
-3. Input the job name and description
+3. Input the job name and description.
-4. Confirm the data
+4. Confirm the data.

 ### 3. Register a collaborator and characteristics | Human Resources Manager